top of page

 Our Airbnb in Netarts (red marker in the map below) was located in a secluded section along the eastern shore of Netarts Bay.
 This photo of the house was taken during low tide when we could walk out on the exposed bay.

-Netarts Bay is approximately 5 miles long by 1.5 miles wide.
-A sand spit on the west side protects the bay from ocean storms and forms an estuary where freshwater from streams and creeks emanating from the surrounding hills mix with salt water from the ocean.
-Only 40% of the bay is permanently submerged; the remaining 60% is intertidal lands.
-Changes in the tides range from 5-9 feet, which is why we could see clear across the bay at low tide.
-In this photo, in the distance you can see the higher forested areas of the sand spit and the exposed intertidal lands between.
-What views to wake up to each morning!
+Netarts Bay stretches about 5 miles in length and 1.5 miles in width.
+It is shielded from ocean storms by a sand spit on its western side, creating an estuary where freshwater from nearby streams and creeks merges with ocean saltwater.
+Only 40% of the bay remains submerged at all times, while the other 60% comprises intertidal areas.
+The tides fluctuate between 5-9 feet, allowing us to see all the way across the bay at low tide.
+In this photo, you can observe the elevated forested regions of the sand spit in the distance, along with the exposed intertidal zones in between.
+What a view to wake up to each morning!

 While driving back to the Airbnb one stormy afternoon, we captured this photo which shows the narrow sandy spit that separates the ocean from Netarts Bay (top right of center).

 It was a short 15 minute walk from the Airbnb to the Jacobsen Salt Company.
-Founded in 2011, Jacobsen Salt Co. is the first company to harvest salt in the Pacific Northwest since the 1800s.
-Since then, it has transformed from a local, small business to a nationally recognized brand as America’s leading salt maker.
-Unfortunately, the shop was closed due to COVID concerns, but we were later able to buy Jacobsen Pure Flake Sea Salt at the Tillamook Creamery Store.
+Established in 2011, Jacobsen Salt Co. is the first company to harvest salt in the Pacific Northwest since the 1800s.
+Over time, it has grown from a local small business into a nationally recognized brand, becoming America’s leading salt maker.
+Unfortunately, the shop was closed, but we eventually purchased Jacobsen Pure Flake Sea Salt at the Tillamook Creamery Store.

 During our 4-day stay along the coast, we explored a number of beaches, small communities, and hiking trails.
 Each of the stops are identified in the following map.